shadowbeast419/DayZServerController/README.md

 I am already using this tool for my server (AustrianDayZ #1 Chernarus - Persistance ON - Expansion Mod - AI), there are some issues with ModUpdates but I don't know yet what the problem is.
 I suspect the SteamCMD.
 However, it runs stable!

 This tool is still in BETA, some configuration still have to take place inside the code and there are some bugs left.
 Just send me a request if you need any assistance with my tool.
-Feel free to expand this tool as you like and feedback is always welcome!
+Feedback is always welcome!

 Features:
 - Checks periodically for updates of Mods and DayZ Server itself